Kota Srinivas Poojary: Political career

-Shri Kota Shrinivas Poojari began his journey with pivotal responsibilities in the year 1993 as a member of the Gram Panchayat.
-Further in the year 1996 he was elected as a member of the Taluk Panchayat and in 2006 as a member of the Zilla Panchayat.
-During his term at the Panchayat, he accomplished several initiatives such as increasing the honorarium to Panchayat members, building the Dr Shivaram Karanth theme park and instituting the Dr Shivaram Karantha Huttoora Prashasti, an award presented to recognise exceptional services or performance.
-He was a frequent writer of articles in Vaddarse Raghuram Shetty's newspaper "Mungaru Pathrike".
+Poojari began his political career in 1993 as a member of the Gram Panchayat.
+In 1996, he was elected as a member of the Taluk Panchayat and in 2006 as a member of the Zilla Panchayat.
+During his term at the Panchayat, he undertook initiatives such as building the Dr Shivaram Karanth theme park in memory of the Kannada novelist Shivaram Karanth and instituting the Dr Shivaram Karantha Huttoora Prashasti, an award presented to recognise exceptional services or performance.
+Poojari was a frequent writer of articles in the newspaper Mungaru Pathrike.
 He led the fight for distribution of Sec 94C title deeds to people by organising a "Padayatra" across the Udupi district and petitioned to the Assistant Commissioner's office.
 He was also at the forefront of the protests in Udupi district against the inadequate sand laws.

-In the following years, he worked in several positions of the Karnataka State BJP.
+In the following years, Poojari worked in several positions of the Karnataka State BJP.
 In 2009, he was elected for the first time to the Karnataka Legislative Council.
-He has served as the Minister of Ports & Inland Transport and Minister of Muzrai from 12 July 2012 to 13 May 2013 in the cabinet of the then Chief Minister, Jagadish Shettar.
-Shri Poojari is widely regarded as a simple and uncorrupt politician admired for his oratory skills and service oriented initiatives.
-In July 2021, there was a social media attempt to charge Shri Poojari with allegations of corruption claiming that he is building a house worth Rs 6 crores in the Brahmavar, however these allegations were shown to be baseless and Shri Poojari publicly provided complete details about the sources of fund used for the construction of his house which is worth Rs 60 lakhs only.
-He had also written to the Lokayuktha to initiate an investigation against him in order to prove that such allegations were baseless and were purely aimed at tarnishing his image.
+He served as the Minister of Ports & Inland Transport and Minister of Muzrai from July 2012 to May 2013 in the cabinet of the then Chief Minister, Jagadish Shettar.
+Poojari is widely regarded as a simple and uncorrupt politician admired for his oratory skills and service oriented initiatives.
+In 2021, allegations were leveled against Poojary over his construction of an expensive house.
+He responded by writing to the Karnataka Lokayukta to probe the charges against him.